tk744/rubot/README.md

 - `-h`/`--help`: Displays the help screen.
 - `-p`/`--print`: Prints the cube representation before solving, or after generating a scramble sequence.
 This is useful for checking that the representation is what you expect.
-- `-b`/`--benchmark`: Runs a benchmark and prints the throughput and average solution length.
-Takes an integer argument for the number of cubes to solve.
+- `-b`/`--benchmark`: Takes an integer argument and runs a benchmark by solving that many scrambled cubes, reporting the throughput and average solution length at the end.

 <!-- TODO:
 # Performance